masp/mc_lb/README.md

-distrumc
+mc_lb
 ========

 > A fun experiment to make a serverless Minecraft server

 Standard Minecraft servers only support running on one physical machine.
 The only way to add more players with one server is to make the server bigger which has a limit.
-If you can scale a Minecraft server across machines instead, you can easily add machines as you have more players without needing to buy expensive machines. `distrumc` is an experiment to make Minecraft be able to run across many machines.
+If you can scale a Minecraft server across machines instead, you can easily add machines as you have more players without needing to buy expensive machines. `mc_lb` is an experiment to make Minecraft be able to run across many machines.

 Goals
 -----